Acquisition of 21st Century Fox by Disney: Theaters

 In Brazil, Disney demanded a 52% cut of Coco's domestic ticket sales (rather than the historical 50% cut) and some theaters (with exceptions including foreign chains, such as Cinemark Theatres and Cinépolis) boycotted the film.
-Coco was shown in 618 screens, against 919 screens that showed Sony Pictures' Jumanji: Welcome to the Jungle.
+Coco was shown in 618 theaters, compared to 919 theaters that showed Sony Pictures' Jumanji: Welcome to the Jungle, which premiered in Brazil at the same time.

 On November 22, 2019, the U.S. Department of Justice formally filed its motion for a federal court order to nullify the Paramount Decrees, which was set in place after the 1948 case United States v.
 Paramount Pictures, Inc. that required movie studios to divest themselves of their theatrical arms, and prohibited certain anti-competitive practices in the distribution business.
-The Department had cited the shifting realities of an industry that has come to rely on online revenue such as streaming services as a justification.
+The department had cited the shifting realities of an industry that has come to rely on online revenue such as streaming services as a justification.
 David Sims of The Atlantic wrote that such move would be very disruptive to the theater industry:

 The National Association of Theatre Owners (NATO), which represents major theater chains, expressed its concern about the murky future the DOJ could create, saying "If exhibitors were forced to book out the vast majority of their screens on major studio films for most of the year, this would leave little to no room for important films from smaller studios."